andycranston/raritan-lupload/README.md

 ```
 Upload of Lua script "monitor-current" to PDU px3rack successful
+Output buffer for script "monitor-current" has been cleared
 ```

+will be displayed.
 If there was a problem an error message will be displayed.

 ## Script output buffer gets cleared after successful upload